-If you’ve been following my previous blogs, then you’ll know all about my search for my Great Grandfather, so as you may have gathered from the title, I found him!
+If you’ve been following my previous blog posts, then you’ll know all about my search for my Great Grandfather, so as you may have gathered from the title, I found him!

 But for others, I’ll recap.

 My Grandfather George was born at the end of World War 1 in 1919, being the result of a short-lived romance between an English WAAC nurse, named Eva-Rose, and an Australian soldier.

 His mother desperately wanted to keep him but her family soon after, forced her into signing the adoption papers when George was 9 months old.

 George’s new family immigrated to Australia where they eventually settled in Perth.
 He went on to marry a local girl and have four children of his own.